-The environmental characteristics promoted by this Sub-Fund seek to contribute to the achievement of the climate goals of the Paris Climate Agreement.
-This decarbonisation pathway encompasses short-term (2025) objectives, a mid-term ambition (2030) and a long-term commitment to be net zero by 2050.
-Although there has been no index designated as a reference benchmark, by 2025 the Sub-Fund aims to have a carbon intensity that is below the EU Climate Transition Benchmark.
+The environmental characteristics promoted by this Sub-Fund seek to contribute to the achievement of the climate goals of the Paris Agreement with the long-term commitment to be net zero by 2050.
+This Sub-Fund has designated the EU Paris-aligned Benchmark as its reference benchmark.